 - Termites and other pets

 - Whether there’s any mold

 - The flooring, the basement, and the attic

 If the home inspector finds problems with the home, the Florida real estate lawyer can either arrange for funds to be put aside to make needed repairs or can proceed to terminate the agreement of sale and demand a return of any deposit money.

 Purchase of title insurance

 It’s wise to purchase homeowner’s insurance before moving into the property.
 Unfortunately, hurricanes and floods do occur.
-High winds an easily cause a lot of damage.
-Because weather and unforseen disasters can and do happen, out of state buyers do need to buy the right type of homeowner insurance.
+High winds easily cause a lot of damage.
+Because weather and unforeseen disasters can and do happen, out of state buyers do need to buy the right type of homeowner insurance.

 The funds for the purchases may need to be prepaid or wired to the title clerk.